OmarCloud20/CDKTF-Tutorial/README.md

 ```
 ![code](images/code.png)

 6. Run `cdktf synth` to generate the Terraform configuration files.
-The Terraform configuration files will be generated in the `cdktf.out` directory. `synth` is equivalent to `terraform init` and `terraform plan` commands.
+The Terraform configuration files will be generated in the `cdktf.out` directory.
 The `synth` command will fail if the S3 bucket and DynamoDB table don't exist.
-If the S3 bucket and DynamoDB table don't exist.

 ```
 cdktf synth